 Your feet are complex machines with many small, interconnected parts.
 Not only that, they are the most commonly used parts of your body and, thus, must be flexible, adjustable, and responsive.
-Just like any other machine constructed this way, if just one of those parts isn’t working, the whole machine will work improperly, and you will experience it as foot pain.
+Just like any other machine constructed this way, if just one of those parts isn’t working, the whole machine will work improperly, and you will experience as foot pain.
+Whether you have plantar fasciitis, tight calves, or achy feet, here are 6 specific exercises and stretches to strengthen your feet.

 Exercises for plantar fasciitis are geared toward flexing and extending the plantar fascia so that it can be retrained into performing its duties.
 The stretches have the added benefit of strengthening the muscles surrounding the plantar fascia and the heel of the foot.